quozd/awesome-dotnet/README.md

 * [gRPC](https://github.com/grpc/grpc-dotnet)  An RPC library and framework for .NET Core.
 Read more about it on [Docs Microsoft](https://docs.microsoft.com/en-us/aspnet/core/grpc)
 * [CoreRPC](https://github.com/kekekeks/CoreRPC) - Extensible library for WCF-like RPC targeting netstandard1.3.
 Compatible with .NET, Mono and .NET Core.
+* [BloomRPC](https://github.com/bloomrpc/bloomrpc) - BloomRPC aims to provide the simplest and most efficient developer experience for exploring and querying your GRPC services.

 ## Reactive Programming